Logansport High School: Academics

 LHS is a part of the Logansport Community School Corporation and is accredited by AdvancED and the Indiana State Board of Education.

 Ten areas of Advanced Placement Program (AP) classes are offered as well as Honor Courses and Dual Credit courses.
 For the 2015–2016 school year, Logansport's mean SAT score was 1366 with the new SAT scoring system.
 The Indiana state mean was 1472, while the national mean was 1484.

 In 2016, 36% of graduates received an Academic Honors Diploma and 52% earned a Core 40 diploma.

-Extracurricular organizations

 Athletics

 Logansport High School is a charter member of the oldest sports conference in Indiana, the North Central Conference of the Indiana High School Athletic Association (IHSAA).

 Logansport High School offers 10 men's and 10 women's varsity sports, with all but soccer in the 4A, classification of IHSAA, soccer is 2A.
 Men's sports offered are basketball, baseball, cross country, track, American football, wrestling, tennis, golf, swimming, and soccer.
 Women's sports offered are basketball, softball, cross country, gymnastics, track, volleyball, tennis, golf, swimming, and soccer.

 In 1934, Logansport High School won the Indiana High School Basketball championship.

 The school won the IHSAA baseball championships in 1975, 1977, 1979, and 1991.